HER ECZEMA WAS FROM ENVIRONMENTAL ALLERGIES

 -Parents of Tanya

 Allergies plague most people at one time or another.
 For some, it is an annoying runny nose.
-For others, it is the inability to live outside of a special room.
+Then, others, it is the inability to live outside of a special room.
 For a few, it is sudden death.

 Rise in number of people going for food allergy test in UAE